Russia races Tom Cruise and Elon Musk for first movie in space

 If their plan falls into place, the Russians are expected to beat Mission Impossible (1996 to present) star Tom Cruise and Hollywood director Doug Liman, who were first to announce their project together with the National Aeronautics and Space Administration (Nasa) and Space X, the company of billionaire Elon Musk.

-"I really want us to be not only the first but also the best," Peresild told AFP, with the clock ticking down to the planned October 5 blast-off from the Baikonur Cosmodrome in Kazakhstan.
+"I really want us to be not only the first but also the best," Peresild said, with the clock ticking down to the planned Oct 5 blast-off from the Baikonur Cosmodrome in Kazakhstan.

 The Call - the Russian project's working title - was announced in September last year, four months after the Hollywood project.